Where?

 Included Activities

-• Desert drive across dunes
+• 4-hour desert drive across sand dunes

-• Bar Al Hikman bird watching
+• Visit Bar Al Hikman bird sanctuary

-• Khaluf fishing village visit
+• Visit Khaluf fishing village

 Optional Activities